ibm-js/deliteful/docs/list/List.md

 <a name="store"></a>
 ### Store capabilities

-If the store the items are retrieved from is [observable](), the widget will react to addition, deletion, move and update of the store content and refresh its rendering accordingly.
+If the store the items are retrieved from is observable (see [dstore documentation](https://github.com/sitepen/dstore)), the widget will react to addition, deletion, move and update of the store content and refresh its rendering accordingly.

 If you do not specify which store to retrieve the items from, the widget creates a default